A Complete Rucking Training Plan for Every Level

 How can I make rucking more enjoyable and less monotonous?

-Vary your routes and terrains to keep things interesting.
+Vary your routes and terrains to keep your ruck training program interesting.
 Joining a rucking group is always a great idea to make the experience more social.
 Also, I enjoy listening to podcasts when I ruck alone because they help me forget about fatigue.
 You can go with music or audiobooks if you prefer them more than podcasts.

 Is there any modification to the workout plan to help prepare for a rucking event or competition?